tinyislandgames/tinyislandgames/content/_index.md

 # Hi there!

 We are a small indie studio based in Lutruwita/Tasmania.
-Our aim is to make good games in an ethical and sustainable way - which at this stage of our journey means we work dayjobs and mostly work on our games for at most a couple of hours per week.
+Our goal is to make games sustainably, working on our projects one day a week.

-We have release our first title, Plains of Havoc into early access on Steam.
+We have released our first title, Plains of Havoc into early access on Steam.

 {{< steam_widget 2212550 >}}